tokend/knowledge-base/tech/operations/requests/review.md

 | requestDetails | object                    | Depends on `reviewable request type`                                                                       |
 | reviewDetails  | object                    | Details, that affect reviewable request                                                                    |

+## Tasks

+Some of the reviewable requests has the `tasks` property, that is actually a bit mask, where every bit of defines the task that is linked an action performed by the system module, external service or a real person.
+Here is some tasks we used for [KYC requests][4]:

+* Verify that documents provided during verification process is valid;
+* Receive the confirmation from external service that verifies if user is accredited investor;
+* Wait for super admin review.

+Every task may be unset by the [signer][12] of master account.
+To set or unset tasks you will need to perform a review operation with the required signer type.
+Request can not be approved until all of it's pending tasks are resolved.

+To try to make the request approved automatically, the requestor needs to create request with `allTasks` set to `0`.
+If source hasn't provided any tasks (the `allTasks` parameter is neither defined, nor being set to `0`), tasks will be taken from the [Key Value storage][2] by key `{request_type}_tasks:{asset code}` (e.g. `issuance_tasks:BTC`);

 ### Review Details fields

 ReviewDetails has following fields: